-The Alzheimer's Association website provides information on the symptoms and signs, seven stages, diagnosis, treatment and care of Alzheimer's disease and dementia.
-Get support from our 24/7 Helpline, message boards and your local Alzheimer's Association Chapter.
-We also provide updates on Alzheimer's Association programs, partners and events.
+The Alzheimer's Association website provides information on the symptoms and signs, diagnosis, progression, treatment, and care of Alzheimer's disease and other dementias.
+We also provide updates on Association programs, partners and events.
+Get support from the Alzheimer's Association 24/7 Helpline (800.272.3900), message boards and your local chapter.

-Our audience includes caregivers; people living with dementia and their families; care professionals and researchers; Alzheimer advocates; and the general public.
+Our audience includes caregivers, people living with dementia and their families, care professionals and researchers, Alzheimer's advocates, and the general public.

-Alz.org provides general information about Alzheimer's disease and related dementias, and does not take the place of professional medical advice, diagnosis or treatment.
-If you have noticed possible symptoms of Alzheimer's disease in yourself or someone else, please see a doctor.
+Alz.org provides general information about Alzheimer's disease and other dementias, and does not take the place of professional medical advice, diagnosis or treatment.
+If you have noticed possible symptoms of Alzheimer's in yourself or someone else, please see a doctor.

-Content on our site is written by Alzheimer's Association staff members.
-It is reviewed by subject matter experts that include physicians, researchers and clinicians.
+Content on our site is written by Alzheimer's Association staff members and reviewed by subject matter experts including physicians, researchers and clinicians.